 Fur.
-Polar bears' fur consists of a dense, insulating undercoat topped by guard hairs of various lengths.
+Polar bears' fur consists of a dense, insulating underfur topped by guard hairs of various lengths.
 It is not actually white—it just looks that way.

 Each hair shaft is pigment-free and transparent with a hollow core that scatters and reflects visible light, much like what happens with ice and snow.

-Polar bears look whitest when they are clean and in sunlight, especially just after the molt period, which usually begins in spring and is complete by late summer.
-Before molting, oils from the seals they eat can make them look yellow.
+Polar bears look whitest when they are clean and in high angle sunlight, especially just after the molt period, which usually begins in spring and is complete by late summer.
+Before molting, accumulated oils in their fur from the seals they eat can make them look yellow.

 Skin.
-Polar bears have black skin under which there is a layer of fat that can measure 4.5 inches (11.5 centimeters) thick.
+Polar bears have black skin under which there is a layer of fat that can measure up to 4.5 inches (11.5 centimeters) thick.

-- In the water, polar bears rely on their fat layer to keep warm: wet fur is a poor insulator.
-This is why mother bears are so reluctant to swim with young cubs in the spring: the cubs don't have enough fat.
-As long as they don't have to go into water, dry fur keeps little cubs warm at very cold spring temperatures, including -30°F.
+- In the water, polar bears rely more on their fat layer to keep warm: wet fur is a poor insulator.
+This is why mother bears are so reluctant to swim with young cubs in the spring: the cubs just don't have enough fat.